 Critical Facility means a facility for which even a slight chance of flooding might be too great.
-Critical facilities include, but are not limited to, schools, nursing homes, hospitals, police, fire, and emergency response installations, installations which produce, use or store hazardous materials or hazardous waste.
+Critical facilities include, but are not limited to, schools, nursing homes, hospitals, police, fire, and emergency response installations, and installations which produce, use or store hazardous materials or hazardous waste.

-Development means any man-made change to improved or unimproved real estate including but not limited to:
+Development means, for floodplain management purposes, any man-made change to improved or unimproved real estate including but not limited to:

-1. Construction, reconstruction, or placement of a structure or any addition to a structure;

-- 2. Installing a manufactured home on a site, preparing a site for a manufactured home or installing a recreational vehicle on a site for more than 180 days; - 3.
-Installing utilities, erection of walls and fences, construction of roads, or similar projects; - 4.
-Construction of flood control structures such as levees, dikes, dams, channel improvements, etc.; - 5.
-Mining, dredging, filling, grading, excavation, or drilling operations; - 6.
-Construction and/or reconstruction of bridges or culverts; - 7.
-Storage of materials; or - 8.
+- 1. Construction, reconstruction, or placement of a structure or any addition to a structure. - 2.
+Installing a manufactured home on a site, preparing a site for a manufactured home, or installing a recreational vehicle on a site for more than 180 days. - 3.
+Installing utilities, erection of walls and fences, construction of roads, or similar projects. - 4.
+Construction of flood control structures such as levees, dikes, dams, channel improvements, etc. - 5.
+Mining, dredging, filling, grading, excavation, or drilling operations. - 6.
+Construction and/or reconstruction of boat lifts, docks, piers, and seawalls. - 7.
+Construction and/or reconstruction of bridges or culverts. - 8.
+Storage of materials. - 9.
 Any other activity that might change the direction, height, or velocity of flood or surface waters.